Garbh Sanskar | Antenatal | Pregnancy Yoga

 Applying Pranayam :-

-• Learn about scientific methods to sooth the mind & body.
+• It is a body & mind cleansing process.• Learn about scientific methods to sooth the mind & body.

 • Increases the inhalation of vital Oxygen & detoxification of the body.